florpe/aio9p/README.md

 Asyncio-based bindings for the 9P protocol.
 Work in progress.

-Working examples for the 9P2000 9P2000.u dialects are implemented in aio9p.example .
+Working examples for the 9P2000 and 9P2000.u dialects are implemented in aio9p.example .

 # TODO